diegodorado/diegodorado.github.io/content/works/blue-mountain/index.md

 ---
 title: Blue Mountain
 date: "2017-11-01"
-description: A musical and pictorial journey of beautiful soundscapes and fantastic nature that leads to a peaceful contemplation.
+description: Blue Mountain is a musical and pictorial journey of beautiful soundscapes and fantastic nature that leads to a peaceful contemplation.
 cover: "./cover.png"
 ---